 FULL DAY TRIPS FROM CHANIA, GREECE

-That said, some of the best Chania day trips are fixed on a specific destination – and we are highlighting our top picks.
+That said, some of the best Chania day trips are fixed on a specific destination.
+We are highlighting our top picks.

 #41 Embark on a Chania Trip to Elafonisi Pink Sand Beach

 One of the best beaches near Chania is the Pink Sand Elafonisi Beach in southwestern Crete.
-The famous beach features a long stretch of white sand intertwined with swaths of pink.
-As one of the top Chania things to do and see, however, the beach gets crowded – really crowded.
+The famous spot features a long stretch of white sand intertwined with swaths of pink.
+As one of the top Chania things to do, the beach gets crowded – really crowded.

-Travelers planning an Elafonisi Day Trip from Chania should aim to arrive early (by at least 9am in the summer season) to enjoy the beauty before everyone else arrives.
+Travelers planning an Elafonisi Day Trip from Chania should aim to arrive early (by at least 9am in summer) to enjoy the beauty before everyone else shows up.

 Alternatively, visitors can opt to join an Elafonisi Tour.
-Some Chania tours to Elafonisi – like this one – include a stop at the Agia Sofia Cave Church and allow plenty of time for sand, sun and swimming once at the beach.
+Some Chania tours to Elafonisi – like this one – include a stop at Agia Sofia Cave Church and allow plenty of time for sand, sun and swimming!

 #42 Hike Samaria Gorge

-The Samaria Gorge National Park is home to the second-longest gorge in Europe – and travelers can spend an entire day hiking through the gorge while marveling at the natural beauty of it.
-The 10-mile, downhill Samaria Gorge hike (with a descent of 5,000 feet) takes about 7 hours to complete and a decent level of fitness is required to complete the trek.
+The Samaria Gorge National Park is home to the second-longest gorge in Europe.
+Guests can spend an entire day hiking through the gorge while marveling at the natural beauty of it.
+The 10-mile, downhill Samaria Gorge Hike (with a descent of 5,000 feet) takes about 7 hours to complete and a decent level of fitness is required.

-The gorge hike is rated as one of the top things to do in Crete – and visitors can hike on their own (using public transit it best) or join a tour with a Chania tour guide – like this one – that organizes all of the transportation details so that all you have to worry about is the next epic view.
+This trek is rated as one of the top things to do in Crete.
+Visitors can set off on their own or join a tour that organizes all of the details!

 #43 Walk the Imbros Gorge

-Less intense and not nearly as crowded as Samaria Gorge, the 5-mile Imbros Gorge is ideal for travelers who want to experience nature without committing to a full day hike.
-The trail begins in Imbros Village and ends in Sfakia, which is the perfect spot for a swim in the sea or to sip a coffee at a local café.
+Less intense and not nearly as crowded as Samaria, the 5-mile Imbros Gorge is ideal for those who want to experience nature without committing to a full day hike.
+The trail begins in Imbros Village and ends in Sfakia, which is the perfect spot for a swim in sea.

 The gorge was developed as a mule route from Chania to Sfakia – and hiking it is one of the top things to do in Chania region.
-The route is not accessible by public transit, but travelers without a car can join a tour
+The area is not accessible by public transit, but travelers without a car can join a tour.

-Pro Travel Tip: Active travelers have lots of options when it comes to things to do near Chania, Crete.
+Pro Tip: Active travelers have lots of options when it comes to things to do near Chania!
 The Gorge of Aradena – and the Aradena Bridge – is another great trekking route in Crete.

 #44 Spend a Day in Rethymno

-Travelers who have had their fill of Chania sightseeing can hop over to Rethymno.
-Charming, traditional and just 70km (40 miles) from Chania, Rethymno is a top choice for day trips.
+Those who have had their fill of Chania sightseeing can hop over to Rethymno.
+Charming, traditional and just 40 miles from Chania, Rethymno is a top choice for day trips.

 #45 Travel to Heraklion

-Once you have checked off your list of Things To See Chania, head east to the largest city and capital of the island of Crete, Heraklion.
+Once you have checked off your list of Things To See Chania, head east to the capital of Crete, Heraklion.

-The top sight to see in Heraklion is the Knossos Palace – which is also referred to as the Palace of the Minos, as it served as the center of the Minoan civilization.
-Other attractions in Heraklion are the Old Town, the Archaeological Museum of Heraklion, beaches, a sea fortress and churches.
+The top sight to see in Heraklion is the Knossos Palace.
+It is also referred to as the Palace of the Minos, as it served as the center of the Minoan civilization.
+Other attractions in Heraklion are the Old Town, the Archaeological Museum of Heraklion and more beaches and churches.

-While planning a day trip to Heraklion is fairly straightforward, visitors can opt to join a Chania city bus tour to Heraklion.
-It’s one of the easiest and best day trips from Chania – book it here!
+While planning a day trip to Heraklion is fairly straightforward, visitors can opt to join a Chania Bus Tour to Heraklion.
+It’s one of the easiest and best day trips from Chania!

 During our trip, we were determined to find the best places to eat in Chania, Crete.
-We were most interested in finding restaurants in Chania that serve local, traditional fare – and the food did not disappoint!
+We were most interested in finding restaurants in Chania that serve local, traditional fare.

 To help fellow travelers find the best food in Chania, Greece, we are sharing our favorite restaurants.
 Plus, what we recommend ordering at each eatery.